awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying-external-accounts.md

 **Note**
 Do not set the Principal to an asterisk \(\*\) in any key policy statement that allows permissions\.
 An asterisk gives every identity in every AWS account permission to use the CMK, unless another policy statement explicitly denies it\.
 Users in other AWS accounts just need corresponding IAM permissions in their own accounts to use the CMK\.

 You also need to decide which permissions you want to give to the external account\.
-For a list of permissions on CMKs, see [AWS KMS API Permissions: Actions and Resources Reference](kms-api-permissions-reference.md)\.
+For a list of permissions on CMKs, see [AWS KMS API permissions: Actions and resources reference](kms-api-permissions-reference.md)\.

 You can give the external account permission to use the CMK in cryptographic operations and use the CMK with AWS services that are integrated with AWS KMS\.
 To do that, use the **Key Users** section of the AWS Management Console\.
-For details, see [Creating CMKs that Other Accounts Can Use](#cross-account-console)\.
+For details, see [Creating CMKs that other accounts can use](#cross-account-console)\.

 To specify other permissions in key policies, edit the key policy document\.
 For example, you might want to give users permission to decrypt but not encrypt, or permission to view the CMK but not use it\.
 To edit the key policy document, you can use the [Policy View](key-policy-modifying.md#key-policy-modifying-how-to-console-policy-view) in the AWS Management Console or the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) or [PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html) operations\.

-## Step 2: Add IAM Policies in the External Account<a name="cross-account-iam-policy"></a>
+## Step 2: Add IAM policies in the external account<a name="cross-account-iam-policy"></a>

 The key policy in the account that owns the CMK sets the valid range for permissions\.
 But, users and roles in the external account cannot use the CMK until you attach IAM policies that delegate those permissions, or use grants to manage access to the CMK\.
 The IAM policies are set in the external account\.